Software Engineering: A Modern Approach

 5.4 Cohesion

-The implementation of any class should be cohesive, meaning that classes should implement a single function or service.
+A class’s implementation should be cohesive, meaning that each class should fulfill a single function or service.
 Specifically, all methods and attributes of a class should contribute to the implementation of the same service.
-Another way to explain cohesion is by stating that every class should have a single responsibility in the system.
-Or, there should only be one reason to modify a class.
+Another way to explain cohesion is to state that every class should have a single responsibility in the system.
+In other words, there should be only one reason to modify a class.

-• It facilitates the implementation, understanding, and maintenance of a class.
+It simplifies the implementation, understanding, and maintenance of a class.

-• It facilitates defining a single developer for maintaining a class.
+It makes it easier to assign a single developer to maintain a class.

-• It facilitates reuse and testing, as it’s simpler to reuse and test a cohesive class than a class that is responsible for many tasks.
+It facilitates reuse and testing, as cohesive classes are simpler to reuse and test compared to those responsible for multiple tasks.

-Separation of concerns is another recommended property in software design, which is very similar to the concept of cohesion.
+Separation of concerns is another recommended property in software design, closely related to the concept of cohesion.
 It recommends that a class should implement only one concern.
 In this context, concern refers to any functionality, requirement, or responsibility of the class.
 Therefore, the following recommendations are equivalent: (1) a class should have a single responsibility; (2) a class should implement a single concern; (3) a class should be cohesive.

 5.4.1 Examples

 Example 1: The previous discussion was about class cohesion.
 However, the concept also applies to methods or functions.
-For example, consider a function like the following:
+Consider the following example:

 float sin_or_cos(double x, int op) {